Dzhumaya Mosque

-The mosque is large, with nine domes and a 33 × 27 m prayer hall.
-There is a minaret at the northeast corner of the main façade.
-Interior wall paintings date to the late 18th to early 19th centuries.
+The large mosque has nine domes and a 33 × 27 m prayer hall.
+A minaret is located at the northeast corner of the main façade.
+Interior wall paintings date from the late-18th to early-19th centuries.

-2014 attack
+Attacks

 The mosque was attacked by a mob described as "hundreds of nationalists, fascists and football hooligans" in February 2014.
 120 were "detained" after the attack and four received minor sentences.
 The Grand Mufti of Bulgaria, Mustafa Haci, characterized the attack as a "pogrom."